 Mantra & Affirmations

 We might joke about people “chanting,” but self-affirmation is one method of coping when an illness threatens our very integrity.
 Some people with cancer have found that they can help turn their negative thoughts in a positive direction by repeating a mantra or phrase.
 You may want to learn how to use a mantra meditation for stress relief.
 Similarly, verbal affirmations can reprogram your subconscious mind.
 There are also visualization techniques that work a treat.
-Read more about How to Use Positive Affirmations , Create Your Positive Mindset & The Power of Meditation
+Read more about How to Use Positive Affirmations , Create Your Positive Mindset , Uselessness of Guilt and Worry & The Power of Meditation

 Reach out now